jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/ngrok.md

   - /v3/admin/platform/k3s/ngrok
 ---

-This guide explains how to add ngrok to a running k3s cluster.
+This guide explains how we can use [ngrok](https://ngrok.com/) to allow a kubernetes cluster running on your own computer to accept connections from the internet.

 - Get the external IP of the traefik service (loadbalancer)